Human germline engineering: Current global policy

 There is distinction in some country policies, including but not limited to official regulation and legislation, between human germline engineering for reproductive use and for laboratory research.
 As of October 2020, there are 96 countries that have policies involving the use of germline engineering in human cells.

-Global Policies for Reproductive Use
+Reproductive use

 Reproductive use of human germline engineering involves implanting the edited embryo to be born.
 70 countries currently explicitly prohibit the use of human germline engineering for use in reproduction, while 5 countries prohibit it for reproduction with exceptions.
 No countries permit the use of human germline engineering for reproduction.